science

 The 2028 Projection

 By 2028, overall exposure is projected to reach 57% with automation risk at 31%.
 [Estimate] The rising exposure reflects increasingly powerful AI tools for simulation and analysis.
-But the growing automation risk is offset by expanding demand for plasma physicists as fusion energy approaches commercial viability.
+But the growing automation risk is offset by expanding demand for plasma physicists as fusion energy approaches commercial viability and as AI-augmented research becomes increasingly productive.

 Analysis based on the Anthropic Economic Index, U.S. Bureau of Labor Statistics, and O*NET occupational data.
 Learn about our methodology